Yevgeny Tarle: Post-World War II

 Tarle replied to Kozhukhov's criticism, stating that he had already begun work on a new book of the Napoleonic period, which would contain different interpretations than his earlier works.
 Tarle wrote, "In light of the recent victory over the Nazis, it was no longer possible to view Russian history, especially military history, in the same way.
-Valuable new materials and "chiefly Stalin’s enormously significant and illuminating judgment, published in 1947", had obliged Soviet historians to correct their errors and revise their interpretations of the war of 1812".
+Valuable new materials and chiefly Stalin’s enormously significant and illuminating judgment had obliged Soviet historians to correct their errors and revise their interpretations of the war of 1812".

-Among Tarle's works, another point which drew attention in the society of historians was his interpretation of the Crimean War.
-Tarle began working on the history of the Crimean War in the late 1930s.
-He was given access to otherwise inaccessible Russian archives for his work.
+Among Tarle's works, his interpretation of the Crimean War drew attention in the society of historians.
+Tarle began working on the history of the Crimean War in the late 1930s and was given access to otherwise inaccessible Russian archives for his work.
 The first volume, published in 1941, was awarded the Stalin Prize.
 The second volume appeared in 1943.
-His general approach to the history of the Crimean War is a "mixture of criticism of the imperialistic character of the war and glorification of the Russian people".

-Tarle became one of the most influential figures on the historical front.
-His complete work was entitled "The City of Russian Glory: Sevastopol in 1854–1855" and was published in 1954 by the publishing house of the USSR Defense Ministry.
-The book was based on the two-volume study about the Crimean war, written by Tarle earlier.
-He compares the siege of 1854–1855 to the defense of Sevastopol in 1941–1942 while attacking Washington, Hitlerism, and West Germany.
-The Crimean War was presented by Tarle to the public as a war launched by the western states.
-According to Tarle, in 1854–1855 the defenders of Sevastopol not only fought for the city but also defended "the annexations, made by the Russian state and the Russian people in the times of Peter I and during the eighteenth and nineteenth centuries".
+Tarle's complete work was entitled "The City of Russian Glory: Sevastopol in 1854–1855" and was published in 1954 by the USSR Defense Ministry.
+The book was based on the two-volume study about the Crimean War, written by Tarle earlier.
+He compares the Siege of Sevastopol in 1854–1855 to the Siege of Sevastopol in 1941–1942 while attacking Washington, Hitlerism, and West Germany.
+Tarle presented the Crimean War to the public as a war launched by the Western states.

 Death

-Yevgeny Viktorovich Tarle died on 6 January 1955 in Moscow.
-He died before he could fulfill his intention of writing a new book on the war of 1812, though he came further into line with the theory of the "counteroffensive" in an article published in 1952.
+Yevgeny Viktorovich Tarle died on 6 January 1955 in Moscow, before he could fulfill his intention of writing another book on the War of 1812.
 He was buried at the Novodevichy Cemetery.
-His wife Olga Tarle (1874–1955) died the same year, just a month later, and was buried near him.
-They lived together for over 60 years.
-They had two adult children (d. and s.), both working in mathematical economy.
+His wife, Olga Tarle (1874–1955), died just a month later and was buried near him; they had lived together for over 60 years.
+The couple had two adult children, both of which went on to work in mathematical economy.